Red Meat and Cancer: Findings from the WHO and IARC Study. In a landmark review…

 Cases surfaced as far away as Texas and Missouri.

-A 1-year-old boy from Illinois and a 105-year-old woman from West Virginia fell ill.
+A one-year-old boy from Illinois and a 105-year-old woman from West Virginia fell ill.

 Victims were landing in the hospital with roiling stomach pains, uncontrollable diarrhea and violent bouts of vomiting.